 For support for the position that no gain is realized at death if the trust's note to the grantor has not been repaid by the time of the grantor's death, see Jonathan Blattmachr, Mitchell Gans, & Hugh Jacobson, Income Tax Effects of Termination of Grantor Trust Status by Reason of the Grantor's Death, 97 J. TAX'N 149, 149-159 (Sept.
 2002); Mitchell Gans & Jonathan Blattmachr, No Gain at Death, TRUSTS & ESTATES 34, 34-37 (Feb.
-2010); Elliott Manning & Jerome Hesch, Deferred Payment Sales to Grantor Trusts, GRATs and Net Gifts: Income and Transfer Tax Elements, 24 BLOOMBERG TAX MGMT.
-ESTS., GIFTS & TRUSTS J. No. 1, 3 (Jan.
-14, 1999).
+2010); Elliott Manning & Jerome Hesch, Deferred Payment b.

-b.
 Trust Note to Third Party.
 The result might be different if the trust borrowed funds from a third party to purchase assets from the grantor.
 For income tax purposes, the trust's debt to the third party would be treated as nonrecourse liability of the grantor.
 The disposition of the grantor's interest in the asset by reason of the trust becoming a nongrantor trust would have relieved the grantor of the non-recourse liability.
-Unless an exception exists under the §1001 regulations for disposition by death, which is unclear, the termination of grantor trust status by death would result in an amount realized equal to the excess of debt over basis.
+Unless an exception exists under the \$1001 regulations for disposition by death, which is unclear, the termination of grantor trust status by death would result in an amount realized equal to the excess of debt over basis.